No Dogs Available

 What are “Dogs Like Rick?”

 “Dogs Like Rick” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Rick was found abandoned in the North Dakota oilfield at 3 months old in 2014.
 He's a gentle giant at 105lb.
 He's friendly, intelligent, animated, confident, active, affectionate, gentlemanly, playful and a social butterfly.
 Also, he has The most luscious fur!
 We'd love to have more Ricks, but since he's neutered and we can't re-create him, we would love to find close relatives with pups or another rescue dog like him.
 Please contact me if you can help or want to connect.
 Thanks!”